upti.my

 Embeddable Widget

 You can embed a lightweight status widget directly on your own website.
 The widget shows a compact summary of your service status and links to the full status page.
-Add the following script tag to your HTML to embed it.
+To set it up, go to your status page settings in the dashboard, customize the widget appearance, and copy the generated snippet.
+Each snippet is pre-configured with your status page slug and any options you selected.

 Subscriber Notifications